DOV-Vlaanderen/pydov/docs/tutorials.rst

 These tutorials illustrate use cases the pydov package supports, split up by different topics each setup as a `jupyter notebook`_ you can run yourself.
-The notebook `Introductory_tutorial` bundles most of the interesting features and methods of pydov.
-That would be a good start.
+The introductory tutorial bundles most of the interesting features and methods of pydov and would be a good start.

 .. _jupyter notebook: http://jupyter.org/